-Now that we know who’ll be taking office in 2019 (at least most most of them!), it’s a great time for your local business coalition to take stock of the political landscape in your community and plan how to advance your mission through working with elected officials and civil servants.
+One of the most important realms of action for local business coalitions is assessing the political landscape in your community and developing specific plans to advance your mission through working with elected officials and civil servants.
 The people you wish to meet usually are eager to hear the views of small business owners and advocates, especially early in a new term — a key constituency for most politicians.

 Discuss who may be relevant to help you advance specific goals.
 This may include a wide range of activities, from making informal procurement policies friendlier to local businesses to official public policy.

-Share the sheet (via Google Sheets or other platform that allows multi-party editing) with your board and volunteers and ask them to indicate who they have personal relationships with or know a personal connection.
-Also ask them to share any specific insights about people’s personal values and other “leverage points.”
+Share the sheet (via Google Sheets or another platform that allows multi-party editing) with your board and volunteers and ask them to indicate who they have personal relationships with or know a personal connection.
+Also, ask them to share any specific insights about people’s personal values and other “leverage points.”